GSA/digitalgov.gov/content/events/2019/04/2019-04-10-principles-speaking-plainly.md

 ---
-# View this page at https://digital.gov/event/2019/04/principles-speaking-plainly
-# Learn how to edit our pages at https://workflow.digital.gov
-slug: principles-speaking-plainly
-title: "Principles of Speaking Plainly"
+title: Principles of Speaking Plainly
-deck: ""
+deck: "TEST: added a deck"
-summary: "This seminar adapts principles of plain language to the context of speaking, covering not only wording but also structure and integration with visual aids."
+summary: This seminar adapts principles of plain language to the context of speaking, covering not only wording but also structure and integration with visual aids.
-host: "Plain language"
+host: Plain language
-event_organizer: "DigitalGov University"
+event_organizer: DigitalGov University
 registration_url: https://www.eventbrite.com/e/principles-of-speaking-plainly-registration-59398898705
-captions:
+captions: null

-# start date
 date: 2019-04-10 15:00:00 -0500

-# end date
 end_date: 2019-04-10 16:00:00 -0500

-# see all topics at https://digital.gov/topics
+# See all topics at https://digital.gov/topics
 topics:
   - plain-language
   - writing
   - plain-language-community-of-practice

-# see all authors at https://digital.gov/authors
+# See all authors at https://digital.gov/authors
 authors:
   - christopher-chip-crane
   - katherine-spivey

-# YouTube ID
+slug: principles-speaking-plainly
 youtube_id: VTXJoHara-4

-# Primary Image (for social media)
-primary_image: "plain-language"

-# Page weight: controls how this page appears across the site
-# 0 -- hidden
-# 1 -- visible
 weight: 0

-# Make it better ♥
+primary_image: plain-language
 ---